Honchkrow/Space/README.md

 pip install --no-deps bokeh==3.4.2 stlearn==0.4.12
 ```

+*<font color=red>Note:</font> Space requires CUDA version 11.3.1.
+If your current CUDA version is inconsistent with this requirement, please refer to [this tutorial](#43-cuda-version-mismatch) to adjust it before proceeding with the installation.*

 *<font color=red>Note:</font> Please note that if there is already an environment named "space" in conda/mamba, it will lead to a failure due to name conflict.
 Be sure to resolve any naming issues with the environment in advance.*